hhkaos/hhkaos.github.io/blog/2024-07-06/index.md

 Shortly after Usenet, in the year when [Teletext](https://en.wikipedia.org/wiki/Teletext) was being experimented with in Spain and we could listen to Michael Jackson's recently released Thriller on the [walkmans](https://en.wikipedia.org/wiki/Walkman) (1982), Telefónica began marketing [Minitel](https://en.wikipedia.org/wiki/Minitel), a system that could be used to access the phone book, retail shopping, access company information services, databases, forums, and messaging.

-In that same year (1982), [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems) was founded, where in 1991 they would start working on the project that would result in the [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) language.
+In that same year (1982), [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems) was founded, a company that would compete with DEC in the sale of servers and workstations, and where in 1991 they would start working on the project that would result in the [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) language.

 In 1984, [FidoNet](https://en.wikipedia.org/wiki/FidoNet) emerged, a popular network of BBS nodes that would gain traction in Spain and for the first time allow many strangers to communicate worldwide via computers over telephone lines.
 For example, the node "2:345/801" was the address of a board called “[Atlantis](https://groups.google.com/g/soc.culture.spain/c/jGLymQIac3I)” whose operator was Alfredo Sanchez, from Granada, and whose phone number was “958132748”.
 More information in "[Traveling in time: SysOp of a BBS in 1997 and Fidonet in Spain](https://carrero.es/sysop-de-una-bbs-fidonet-1997/)".
 Here is another list of [nodes from 1987](http://www.textfiles.com/fidonet-on-the-internet/n1987/nodelist.289), and here are [other nodes from Spain](https://www.cyberiada.org/r34.htm).